 Last year, as in recent years past, Rhododendron Water Association (RWA) tap water met all U.S. Environmental Protection Agency (EPA) and state drinking water health standards.
-RWA vigilantly safeguards its water supply and once again, we are proud to report that our system has not violated any maximum contaminant level (MCL).
-We are also proud to be listed by the Oregon Health Authority (Drinking Water Division) as an Outstanding Performer, an award RWA received in November of 2018.
+RWA vigilantly safeguards its water supply and once again, we are proud to report that our system has not violated any maximum contaminant level (MCL)during the year.
+We are also proud to be listed by the Oregon Health Authority (Drinking Water Division) as an Outstanding Performer, an award RWA received in May of 2023.
+During the Winter storm in January 2024 the system experienced greater that normal demand due to excessive demands and broken and frozen pipes.
+As a result the treatment was compromised, during the event you were notified to boil your water with follow-up notification when the water was safe to drink.
+We have a plan to reduce chances of this event occurring again through the installation of radio read meters and additional treatment through the installation of an18 inch diameter 750 ft long pipe in Henry creek road.
+This pipe will provide treatment when the tank is not able to do so.
+Installation of these upgrades is ongoing effort and should be complete in 2025 or 2026.